girisagar46/girisagar46.github.io/content/articles/straight-up-terraform.md

 Destroy cancelled.
 ╭─sagar-giri@PCN-489 ~/IdeaProjects/HelloTerraform
-╰─$ Terraform destroy                                                                                               1 ↵
+╰─$ terraform destroy                                                                                               1 ↵
 Do you really want to destroy all resources?
   Terraform will destroy all your managed infrastructure, as shown above.
   There is no undo.
 Only 'yes' will be accepted to confirm.